 This webpage has been updated due to the high case load we have managed where oral inflammation was the overwhelming presenting problem.
 These pets are particularly painful for a variety of reasons.
 The fantastic news is that we can help with the appropriate diagnosis and treatment plan.
 Companion animal owners must have the facts to determine the most logical treatment approach for their pets.

 Why are the "gums so red"?
-The answer is contact mucositis.
-These gums are in contact with placque bacteria and the result is severe inflammation, ulceration and pain.
+The answer is: contact mucositis.
+These gums are in contact with plaque bacteria, and the result is severe inflammation, ulceration and pain.

 The American Veterinary Dental College (AVDC) established a nomenclature comittee to define terminology.
 The term mucositis has been chosen to describe specific locations of the oral inflamation seen in our pets.
 Below is a highlight of the AVDC terminology.